maltegrosse/woodpecker-buildah/README.md

         from_secret: docker_password
 ```
 ## Limitation
+The plugin runs with vfs - and is quite slow... see links for further information.

 Plugin in early stage.
 Only tested with kubernetes backend.
+To run multi-arch builds, a second qemu container needs to be deployed (in privileged mode) --> see example-qemu.yaml

-Currently only working in privileged mode.
-Fuse package is preinstalled, and fuse storage could be added as a flag.
+Fuse package is preinstalled, and fuse storage could be added as a flag. (untested)

-As it runs privileged only, woodpecker need to trust the container repo.
+If buildah runs in privileged mode, woodpecker needs to trust the container repo.
 See https://woodpecker-ci.org/docs/administration/server-config#all-server-configuration-options --> WOODPECKER_ESCALATE

 ## Links
 A collection of useful buildah articles